 By: Dr. Clayton Greenway, B.Sc., DVM | Dec 1, 2017

 There are a lot of half-truths and outright wrong information out there when it comes to what plants are safe for your pets to be exposed to.
 When you’re trying to decide what plants to have in your home, or where it’s OK to take your pets safely, you can experience a lot of worry and uncertainty.
+Here we go over a list of poisonous holiday to cats and dogs.

 Holly, mistletoe and their berries can cause abdominal pain, diarrhea, drooling and vomiting when eaten by your pet.